wangziqi2013/wangziqi2013.github.io/_posts/2019-03-03-log-structured-mem-for-dram-based-storage.markdown

 has not been collected when a tombstone record is scanned, the tombstone record will not be marked as stale, and will be copied to the new segment.

-The paper also points out that a dilemma between memory utilization and available bandwidth prevents the simple scheme described above from working well.
+The paper also points out that a dilemma exists between memory utilization and available bandwidth, which prevents the simple scheme described above from working well.
 If the system is to maintain high utilization of memory, then for each segment collected, on average, only a small fraction of stale objects will be truly freed.
 That is to say, the majority part of the segment to be cleaned will be copied to the new segment, which can easily become a bottleneck given that all segment creation must be reflected to the disk.
+To solve this problem, the paper proposes a two-level GC scheme.
+On the first level, the GC thread only compresses segments in DRAM without reflecting them to the disk version.
+A smaller granularity of allocation is required to satisfy the needs, which is called seglets.
+Seglets are smaller units whose size is usually tens of KBs for composing larger segments.
+On garbage collection, a full-sized segment is compressed into a smaller segment, and then appended to the head of the in-memory log.
+This process does not involve disk I/O, and can hence be completed with relatively higher bandwidth.
+During first level claning, it is maintained that for each segment (having varying sizes) in DRAM, there is always a corresponding full-sized segment on the disk having identical logical content.
+The only difference is that the DRAM version of the segment can be smaller than the one on the disk.
+On the second level, the disk version segment is also cleaned, which requires copying live data to the head of the disk log and hence consumes I/O bandwidth.
+Since GC for disk segments are postponed, it is likely that more objects have freed since last time first-level GC is conducted.